helium/HIP/0026-HIP-Voting.md

 # Summary
 [summary]: #summary

   This proposal is used for helping gaining conseous on the blockchain for HIPs.
 Currently it is done by a few people who can say I want to do this.
 As observed from the DEWI calls it is mainly the helium team, and less then 50 others.
 With this, evey miner on the blockchain can vote if they would like changes to the blockchain.
-This will give more power to the people who are currently running the blockchain.
+This will give more power to the people who are currently running the blockchain and underpining the network.

 # Motivation
 [motivation]: #motivation